maitnnguyen/bioinformatic-pipelines/README.md

 # General information

-This repository contains different bioinformatics pipelines for processing high-throughput data.
+This repository contains different bioinformatics pipelines for processing high-throughput data and analysis notebooks example for each type of the bio data.
 Below is the general information of the pipelines.

-Each subdirectory in workflows/ contains an independent pipeline.
+Each subdirectory in `workflows/` contains an independent pipeline.
 These pipelines include modular components for different genomics analysis tasks.

+Directory `analysis` contains different notebooks for the analysis of certain omics data.

+## **Processing pipelines**
-## **1. Preprocessing NGS Pipeline (preprocessing_ngs/main.nf)**
+### **1. Preprocessing NGS Pipeline (preprocessing_ngs/main.nf)**

 Handles single-end, paired-end, or long-read sequencing